 Breastfeeding is the best option of nutrition you can give your baby, but sometimes it should be avoided.

-There is little research regarding smoking weed and breastfeeding, but there are cases that have shown negative results.
-Your baby could go unaffected, but there is always the chance something irreversible could occur.
+Minimal research regarding smoking weed and breastfeeding exists, but some studies have shown negative results.
+Your baby could possibly be unaffected, but there is always the chance something irreversible could occur.

 Even though there have been cases where babies were unharmed, most babies still show traces of the drug in their urine.
-This means the drug is crossing into the breast milk and entering your baby’s system.
+This means the drug crosses into the breast milk and enters your baby’s system.

-If you feel like you have to smoke, don’t breastfeed and don’t smoke around your baby.
-Make sure someone else is around to help take care of your baby in case your behavior becomes affected.
+If you feel like you have to smoke weed, don’t breastfeed, and don’t smoke around your baby.
+Make sure someone else is around to care for your baby if your behavior becomes affected.